 - Whisk the cream until soft peaks form.
 Refrigerate until needed.

-- You should now separate bowls of melted chocolate, curdled milk, whipped eggs, meringue, whipped cream and cocoa powder.
+- You should now have separate bowls of melted chocolate, curdled milk, whipped eggs, meringue, whipped cream and cocoa powder.
 Pour the curdled milk into the chocolate and use a whisk to mix it in, then add the cocoa and whisk to completely incorporate.

 - Fold in the whipped eggs in three batches, making sure you completely incorporate the first batch before adding more

 - Lightly fold the meringue into the whipped cream, taking care not to knock out too much air.
 Fold this into the chocolate mix in three batches, making sure you incorporate the first batch before adding more.